jonnonz1/nz-statute-book/acts/public/2001/public-trust-act-2001.md

   (a) the executor or administrator was trustee; or (b) there was no trustee appointed by the trust instrument; or (c) there was no trustee in existence at the date of the appointment under this section.
-(5) In any case where there is more than 1 executor, administrator, trustee, or person having power to appoint a trustee, any 1 of those persons may, with the consent of the proposed appointee or appointees, apply to the High Court—
+(5) In any case where there is more than 1 executor, administrator, trustee, or person having power to appoint a trustee, any one of those persons may, with the consent of the proposed appointee or appointees, apply to the High Court—
   (a) to have Public Trust appointed as sole executor, administrator, or trustee; or (b) to have appointed as co-executors, co-administrators, or co-trustees both Public Trust and any other person or persons (whether or not including all or any of the executors, administrators, trustees, or persons having power to appoint a trustee).
 (6) The High Court may make any order it thinks fit on an application under subsection (5).